ncatlab/nlab-content/pages/8/7/1/0/178/content.md

   \,.
 $$

 The underlying morphism of chain complexes is clearly degreewise surjective, hence a projective fibration, hence its image under $\Xi$ is a projective fibration.
-So the [[homotopy pullback]] in question is the ordinary [[pullback]]
+Therefore the [[homotopy pullback]] in question is given by the ordinary [[pullback]]

 $$
   \array{